-The most commonly used signal to indicate that a rest is required or that you are uncomfortable or feeling pain is raising the left arm.
+The most commonly used signal to indicate that you need a rest or that you’re uncomfortable is raising the left arm.

-You can work out an alternative rest signal with your dentist if this isn’t possible due to physical difficulties.
+You can work out an alternative rest signal with your dentist, for example if this isn’t possible due to physical difficulties.

-If you have trouble giving the stop signal because you freeze or you don’t want to be a bother, or if you’ve had experiences in the past with a dentist not stopping despite you being in obvious distress, click here for a more detailed discussion!
+If you have trouble giving the stop signal because you freeze or you don’t want to be a bother, or if you’ve had experiences in the past with a dentist not stopping despite you being in obvious distress, click here for more ideas!

 It’s always nice when your dentist checks on you to see if you’re coping.
 Seeing how it can be difficult to talk properly during dental treatment, you may want to agree a hand signal to let them know that you are doing OK.
 This can be a simple “thumbs up”.

 One advantage of the coping signal is that if you’re prone to freezing, your lack of reaction will alert your dentist to the fact that something is wrong (if you’re prone to compliance and you’re worried about giving a thumbs up signal as an automated response, have a read of our Loss of Control page).

 Another option is to use the hand signals used by scuba divers: